PDC Energy Inc. (PDCE): Skating on Thin Ice? We Know the Answer

 PDCE’s Market Performance

-PDCE stocks went down by -6.39% for the week, with a monthly drop of -1.82% and a quarterly performance of 6.15%, while its annual performance rate touched 65.42%.
-The volatility ratio for the week stands at 5.50% while the volatility levels for the past 30 days are set at 5.44% for PDC Energy Inc..
-The simple moving average for the period of the last 20 days is -6.47% for PDCE stocks with a simple moving average of 15.59% for the last 200 days.
+PDCE stocks went up by 16.19% for the week, with a monthly jump of 9.69% and a quarterly performance of 23.51%, while its annual performance rate touched 78.41%.
+The volatility ratio for the week stands at 7.49% while the volatility levels for the past 30 days are set at 5.56% for PDC Energy Inc..
+The simple moving average for the period of the last 20 days is 10.31% for PDCE stocks with a simple moving average of 35.01% for the last 200 days.

 Analysts’ Opinion of PDCE